+These skills are needed in almost every single workplace.
 Examples: Be on time, work well as part of a team, work independently, communicate effectively, think critically, etc.)

+Sometimes these skills are very specific to a profession or workplace, but not always.
 Examples: Use excel or other computer programs, drive a car, file papers, muck a horse stall, etc.)

 Examples: The ability to measure things is a hard skill, which can be used in a lot of different places and jobs (in a home or commercial kitchen, at a science lab, on a carpentry site, in a frameshop, etc.).
 The ability to manage time is a soft skill, which can help you achieve your goals at home and in the workplace.

-Sign in to https://portal.masscis.intocareers.org and create a 'My Portfolio' account, so you can take assessments, save the results, and much more.
+A free (statewide) online career exploration and management tool.
+Sign and create a 'My Portfolio' account, so you can take assessments, save the results, and much more.